Liesando/CoEditor/README.md

 In other words - user's activity.

 As one may expect the logic of handling active users is simple:
-* if any authenticated request to the document happens - remember user as active user of the document
+* if any authenticated request to the document happens - remember user as active user of the document;

-* periodically refresh active users list: if some user is idle for too long consider him offline and remove from the list
+* periodically refresh active users list: if some user is idle for too long consider him offline and remove from the list.

 ## How to launch the app?